- What other names is Kava known by?

-Kava is used to calm anxiety, stress, and restlessness, and treat sleep problems (insomnia).
-It is also used for attention deficit-hyperactivity disorder (ADHD), epilepsy, psychosis, depression, migraines and other headaches, chronic fatigue syndrome (CFS), common cold and other respiratory tract infections, tuberculosis, muscle pain, and cancer prevention.
+Some people take kava by mouth to calm anxiety, stress, and restlessness, and to treat sleeping problems (insomnia).
+It is also used for attention deficit-hyperactivity disorder (ADHD), withdrawal from benzodiazepine drugs, epilepsy, psychosis, depression, migraines and other headaches, chronic fatigue syndrome (CFS), common cold and other respiratory tract infections, tuberculosis, muscle pain, and cancer prevention.

 There isn't enough information to know if kava is effective for other conditions that people use it for, including: stress, insomnia, restlessness, epilepsy, psychosis, depression, headaches, colds, respiratory tract infections, tuberculosis, rheumatism, chronic bladder infections, sexually transmitted diseases, menstrual problems, and others.

 Possibly Effective for...

 - Anxiety.
 Most research shows that taking kava extracts that contain 70% kavalactones can lower anxiety and might work as well as some prescription anti-anxiety medications.
 Most studies have used a specific kava extract (WS 1490, Dr. Willmar Schwabe Pharmaceuticals).
 But some inconsistent evidence exists.
 One reason for the conflicting results may be the duration of treatment.
 It's possible that treatment for at least 5 weeks is necessary for symptoms to improve.
 Also, kava might be more effective in people with severe anxiety, in female patients, or in younger patients.